 For aeronautical terminals, availability of equipment could be expected within one or two years after publication of the new standards.

 For some maritime services, such as Fleet Safety, new equipment may be expected to be available approximately 2020.
-Some of the well-established services such as Inmarsat-C, are popular but new terminal designs are rare.
-Hence new terminals may not be routinely developed by manufacturers as a consequence of the introduction of new equipment standards alone and they may consider the need to ensure that new terminals that meet the new blocking requirement are developed.
+Some of the well-established services such as Inmarsat C, are popular but new terminal designs are rare.
+Hence, new terminals may not be routinely developed by manufacturers as a consequence of the introduction of new equipment standards alone and they may consider the need to ensure that new terminals that meet the new blocking requirement are developed.

 Lifetime of equipment on board vessels and aircraft